Wings30306/calling-mrs-christmas/README.md

   }
   ```

-  - the footer, which contains copyright and, on bigger screens, more information to the left as well as the Christmas Countdown clock to the right.
+  - The footer, which contains copyright and, on bigger screens, more information to the left as well as the Christmas Countdown clock to the right.
 This always stays at the bottom of the page content.
 In case there's not enough content on a page, it stays at the bottom of the viewport using the following css:

   ```css
   body {